Connect to the cluster (SSH)

 Get an SSH Client

-An SSH Client is a piece of software that allows you to run a remote session on a computer, over a network using a secure connection based on the SSH protocol.
+An SSH client is software that allows you to run a remote session on a computer over a network using a secure connection based on the SSH protocol.

-An SSH client is usually come installed on MacOS and most Unix/Linux distributions so if you are using one of those Operating Systems you do not need to install anything.
+An SSH client usually comes installed on MacOS and most Unix/Linux distributions, so if you are using one of those operating systems, you do not need to install anything.

 Windows users will have to acquire an SSH client.
-PuTTY is a free implementation of SSH for Windows platforms, it comes along with an xterm terminal emulator.
+PuTTY is a free SSH implementation for Windows platforms.
+It comes with an xterm terminal emulator.

 Go to PuTTy to know more about the product or download it directly from PuTTY Download.